Dog Excessively Farting (What’s Normal and What’s Not)

 Excessive farting in dogs isn’t just an annoyance; it may signal an underlying problem.

-We outline the common causes of a dog farting excessively, what you can do at home, and when to seek veterinary help.
+In this guide, we outline the common reasons why a dog may fart excessively, what you can do at home, and when to seek veterinary care.

 Dog Excessive Farting in Dogs: Common Causes